-This area is the center of tourism on the island and the Dunes play a big role in the popularity of the resorts around them.
+The area of Maspalomas is one of the most popular tourist centers on the island and the sand dunes play a big role in the popularity of the resorts developed around them.

-The Maspalomas Sand Dunes occupy an area of around 400 ha (1000 acres) and although some people thought the sand arrived here from the Sahara Dessert, this is not not a true fact.
+The Maspalomas Sand Dunes occupy an area of around 400 ha (1000 acres) and although some people thought the sand arrived here from the Sahara Desert, this is not a true fact.

 Even today the dunes are still moving constantly from east to west, at a rate of 2 to 5 meters per year.
-The wind coming from the ocean blows the sand towards the shrubs, which in spanish are called El Balancón (traganum moquinii).
+The wind coming from the ocean blows the sand towards the shrubs, which in Spanish are called El Balancón (traganum moquinii).
 This is a bush specific to the Canary Islands, which appears especially around sandy areas like the beaches and the dunes.
-Besides the Sand Dunes of Maspalomas, this bush can also commonly be found in Fuerteventura, in the sand dunes in Corralejo National Park.
+Besides being found around the sand dunes of Maspalomas, this bush can also commonly be found in Fuerteventura, in the sand dunes in Corralejo National Park.

 The dunes are situated between the town of Maspalomas and the Playa del Ingles resort and they are a MUST SEE if you are visiting Gran Canaria.